Alcohol puts the brakes on weight loss and reduces testosterone levels

 Get help to stop taking acid-lowering medication, since stomach acid is needed to break down animal protein.
 These medications can cause mineral deficiencies.

-DHEA Cream increases testosterone (men and women both need testosterone) and aids in weight loss
+DHEA cream or supplementation increases testosterone (men and women both need testosterone) and aids in weight loss

-The safest and most effective supplement to boost testosterone is to use a high quality DHEA cream (not pill), like Twist 25.
+The safest and most effective supplement to boost testosterone is to use a high quality bioidentical options, see the options I recommend here.